 - Price reductions are granted when repeated content is detected in the word count analysis.

-Although machine translation still has its share of detractors, this technique is particularly effective in areas where formal or formulaic language is used.
-Of course, some editing is necessary but this can be an interesting option depending on your needs.
+Although machine translation, such as Google Translate, still has its share of detractors, this technique is particularly effective in areas where formal or formulaic language is used.
+Of course, some editing is necessary, but this can be an interesting option depending on your needs.

 Some on-line dictionaries offer a plethora of industry-specific language equivalents